dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

         ...
     }

-The only special thing here is the ``Vector2`` constructor, which we request the index ``3``.
+The only noteworthy part here is the ``Vector2`` constructor, for which we request the index ``3``.
 Since there are multiple constructors with different kinds of arguments, we need to specify which one we want.
 In this case we're getting the one that takes two float numbers as the ``x`` and ``y`` coordinates, hence the name.
 This index can be retrieved from the ``extension_api.json`` file.
 Note we also need a new local helper to get it.

-Note that we don't get anything for the methods struct here.
+Be aware that we don't get anything for the methods struct here.
 This is because this function is called too early in the initialization process, so classes won't be properly registered yet.